syncfusion-content/wpf-docs/wpf/OLAPChart/Core-Features.md

  {% endhighlight %}

-> Note: Pie chart should not be used for Comparison analysis of large data points, because it is harder for people to estimate angles rather than distance.
+N> Pie chart should not be used for Comparison analysis of large data points, because it is harder for people to estimate angles rather than distance.

 A sample, which demonstrates the Pie chart, can be found in the following installation location: